Safeguarding at Northamptonshire FA

 Working to ensure football is safe for everybody

 OBTAINING A CRIMINAL RECORDS CHECK (CRC)

 The FA requires those working in eligible* roles with children and young people to pass a criminal records check.
 This is in line with legislation and government guidance and is standard practice.
 Find out if you need one, why you need one and how to obtain a CRC by clicking the link below.
-Northamptonshire FA County Welfare Officer, Sue Miller, handles all CRC applications made to the county.
-Click below to contact her.
+Northamptonshire FA's Designated Safeguarding Officer handles all CRC applications made to the county.

 It'S EVERYONE’S RESPONSIBILITY

 If you feel that an adult connected to your league or club (e.g. a referee, coach or a volunteer) is mistreating someone under the age of 18, there are various confidential ways you can report this.